 Databases

 As students return to the classroom, library databases become invaluable tools in honing their research skills.
-Databases provide access to a wealth of reliable resources that students will need for assignments, projects and papers throughout the school year.
-By using these tools, students will learn how to identify reliable sources, conduct advanced searches, understand the scope of academic research, and develop essential information literacy skills that will support their academic success.
+These platforms provide access to a wealth of reliable resources that students will need for assignments, projects and papers throughout the school year.
+By using databases, students learn how to identify credible sources, conduct advanced searches, understand the scope of academic research, and develop essential information literacy skills that support long-term academic success.

-Explora, the EBSCO research experience for schools, is designed to be user-friendly for all students, especially younger or novice researchers.
+The Ultimate Databases are available through Explora, the EBSCO research experience for schools.
+This interface is designed to be user-friendly for all students, especially younger or novice researchers.
 While keyword searching is a common method, Explora’s unique topic browsing feature allows students to delve into various subjects and themes within the database.
 Each topic category in Explora guides users to a page filled with popular, colloquial, or curriculum-based subtopics, encouraging them to explore and discover new information more organically.
 Additionally, Explora includes a built-in citation tool to help students correctly reference their sources.

 Librarians and teachers who incorporate Explora into classroom instruction can leverage our Research and Writing Tips for Students, which includes a six-step research guide and handouts on critical topics such as crafting thesis statements and avoiding plagiarism.
 In addition, our lesson plans cover a wide range of subjects to support information literacy instruction and the seamless integration of library databases into the curriculum.